 The National Plan on Business and Human Rights 2017-2020

 The first National Plan on Business and Human Rights was launched by the Minister for Foreign Affairs and Trade in 2017 to give effect to the UN Guiding Principles on Business and Human Rights.
 It aims to promote responsible business practices at home and overseas.
-Ireland is only one of 21 countries to have published such a National Action Plan.
+Ireland is one of only 24 countries to have published such a National Action Plan.
 An independently-chaired multi-stakeholder implementation group oversees the implementation of the commitments contained within the National Plan.

 Shift is the leading centre of expertise on the UN Guiding Principles on Business and Human Rights.
 Its global team of experts works across all continents and sectors to challenge assumptions, push boundaries and redefine corporate practice in order to build a world where business gets done with respect for people’s dignity.
 Shift is a non-profit, mission-driven organization headquartered in New York City.